h3ath3rr/dotfiles/README.md

-# dotfiles
+# my dotfiles
-my dotfiles i use on various PCs
+some dotfiles i made on a laptop and my main computer, nothing much